 Why Does My Puppy Drink So Much Water?

-It is also worthy to visit the vet as excessive drinking among dogs may be a sign of a more complex ailment.
+It is also worth visiting the vet as excessive drinking among dogs may be a sign of a more complex ailment.
 These internal complications include kidney disease, diabetes, and infection of the uterus, among other health concerns.

 Of course, this is only worrisome when, given normal circumstances, your puppy still drinks excessively.

-There may be a day when your pups would be drinking too little water.
+There may be a day when your pups will be drinking too little water.
 When this happens, they risk being dehydrated.

 Canine dehydration happens when our furry friends consume less water than what their bodies require.

-Besides not drinking enough cups of water every day, dehydration can also happen when our puppy is frequently vomiting, has excessive urination, or has diarrhea.
-When your dogs experience any of these ailments, we need to immediately take them to the vet for proper medication.
+Besides not drinking enough cups of water daily, dehydration can also happen when our puppy frequently vomits, has excessive urination, or has diarrhea.
+When your dogs experience any of these ailments, we must immediately take them to the vet for proper medication.

 How Do You Know When Your Puppy Is Dehydrated?

-You would know that your dog is dehydrated when his average freshwater intake is far lesser than that recommended by your veterinarian or proposed in the general rule mentioned above.
+You would know that your dog is dehydrated when his average freshwater intake is far less than your veterinarian’s recommended or proposed in the general rule mentioned above.